You Are Here

-We are pleased to announce Caleb Leman and Olivia Calvi as the 2015-2016 Youth Observers.
+Caleb Leman and Olivia Calvi are the 2015-2016 Youth Observers.
 Both Olivia and Caleb have served our faith in numerous leadership roles and they are looking forward to serving Unitarian Universalism in this new role.

 Serving UU Youth and Our Faith: Statement from the 2015-2016 Youth Observers